Larsterbraak/TimeGAN/README.md

 # TimeGAN for short rates

 Welcome to my MSc Thesis titled "Interest rate risk simulation using TimeGAN after EONIA-€STER transition using a macro-finance temporal and latent representation based Generative Adversarial Network" for completion of the MSc Quantitative Finance at the Erasmus University Rotterdam.
-In this study, I try to simulate short rate paths for the EONIA and based on the Discriminator in the TimeGAN evaluate the ECB's mapping of EONIA to €STER.
+In this study, I try to simulate 1-day, 10-day, and 20-day short rate paths for the EONIA.
+Next to that, I evaluate the ECB's mapping of EONIA to €STER and check the applicability of TimeGAN to interest rate simulation of €STER.

 ## Table of contents
 * [Results](#results)